Lie groups of controlled characters of combinatorial Hopf algebras: Regularity of controlled character groups

 \begin{setup} Recall that the coproduct in a graded and connected Hopf algebra can be written as $\Delta (x) = \one_\Hopf \otimes x + x \otimes \one_\Hopf + \overline{\Delta}(x)$, where $\overline{\Delta} \colon \Hopf \rightarrow \bigoplus_{n,m \in \N} \Hopf_n \otimes \Hopf_m$ denotes the reduced coproduct.
 Following \cite{MP15} a combinatorial Hopf algebra $(\Hopf, \Sigma)$ is called \emph{right-handed combinatorial Hopf algebra} if its reduced coproduct satisfies

-One can prove that (commutative) right-handed combinatorial Hopf algebras are closely connected to preLie algebras and the antipode is given by a Zimmermann type forest formula (cf.\ \cite[Theorem 8]{MP15}).
+One can prove that (commutative) right-handed combinatorial Hopf algebras are closely connected to preLie algebras and the antipode is given by a Zimmermann type forest formula (cf.\ \cite[Theorem 8]{MP15}). \end{setup}

+Hopf algebras occuring in the renormalisation of quantum field theories are typically right-handed Hopf algebras (such as the Connes-Kreimer Hopf algebra, Example \ref{ex: CKHopf}).

 In the following we fix a control pair $((\Hopf, \Sigma), (\Gr{n})_{n\in \N})$ with convex growth family and assume that $(\Hopf, \Sigma)$ is an right-handed combinatorial Hopf algebra.
-The Lie group of controlled characters $\controlledChar{\Hopf}{B}$ will always be constructed with respect to such a pair, and some commutative Banach algebra $B$. \end{setup}

-Before we begin let us recall the type of differential equation we wish to solve for the controlled character groups.
+The Lie group of controlled characters $\controlledChar{\Hopf}{B}$ will always be constructed with respect to such a pair, and some commutative Banach algebra $B$.
+Before we begin, recall the type of differential equation we wish to solve.

 \begin{setup}[Lie type differential equations on controlled character groups] As discussed in the introduction we are interested in solutions of the differential equation